Looking Forward to 2008

 For the longest time, people would talk about integration in the context of product suites.
 The focus will now shift to integration in the context of pre-canned and pre-defined solutions and workflows.

 Role Management Comes Into Its Own

+A number of other folks have already challenged vendors to deploy Role Management as a business tool.
 Over the last couple of years, we have seen Role Management become an established part of identity management.
 But its real value will be realized when it stops being an explicitly deployed and managed part of IdM (a la access management) looking for consumers, and evolves into a business tool that is deployed within the enterprise context of provisioning, entitlement management and ERP.
-A number of other folks have already challenged vendors to do this, and hopefully a lot of work going on in this area will come to fruition.
+If you don’t know what ERP is then go check out the Syte Consulting Group for more info.
+Hopefully a lot of work going on in this area will come to fruition.

 The Evolving Identity Framework

 There are a couple of things I hope to see happen this year that will help us move towards our ultimate vision of how identity is used.